Shadowigor/gmusic-tools/README.md

     * Doesn't care about 'Album Artist' (Unlike Google's Music Manager)
     * Preserves how many times you have listened to a track (The bigger value is chosen)
     * Deletes the older file
+* not_listened.py
+    * Creates a playlist with tracks you haven't listened to yet

 ##Getting started
 ### Install dependencies